-We had a lot of git repositories and sometimes we had to implement some new feature across more of them and keep in sync.
-Which is hard and means we actually need only one repository for our project.
-Well, Google has everything, like everything, in one huge repository, so why would you need separate git for every microservice, right?
+We had many git repositories, and sometimes we had to implement some new features across more of them and keep in sync.
+Which is hard and which means we actually need only one repository for our project.
+Well, Google has everything, like everything, in one enormous repository, so why would you need separate git for every microservice, right?

-Decision was made—merge it but with history.
-No merge without history.
-You know, it's pretty easy to split one big repository into more repositories.
-Other way around is much harder with challenges on the way.
-That's why I want to give you this help if you are facing same step.
+The decision was made—merge it but with history, no merge without it.
+You know, it’s pretty easy to split one big repository into more repositories.
+Another way around is much harder with challenges on the way.
+That’s why I want to give you this help if you are facing the same puzzle.

-Let's go!
-First of all you need to know some theory.
-Best way how to merge repositories is to prepare them in state that there will be no conflict.
-Let's say you have repositories A, B and C and want them to merge into X. Think about how you want them merge into X. Probably best option is to have in final solution repository X with directories A, B and C containing original repositories in new merged one.
-By now you probably get that idea—first step is to move all files into directories and then merge them.
+Let’s go!
+First of all, you need to know the final status.
+The best way to merge repositories is to prepare them in a state with no conflict.
+Let’s say you have repositories A, B, and C, and you want to blend them into X. Think about how you want them to merge into X. The best option, probably, is to have directories A, B, and C containing original repositories in the new big one.
+By now, you probably get that idea—the first step is to move all files into directories and then merge them.

 You can do it simply with

 git log --follow.
-And that's why I don't like this solution.
-There is better one which will move all files into new directory and rewrite whole history as it would be for the whole time like that:
+And that’s why I don’t like this solution.
+There is a better one which will move all files into a new directory and rewrite the whole history as it would be for the whole time like that:

 git filter-branch --index-filter \ 'git ls-files -s | sed "s-\t\"*-&FOLDER/-" | GIT_INDEX_FILE=$GIT_INDEX_FILE.new \ git update-index --index-info && mv "$GIT_INDEX_FILE.new" "$GIT_INDEX_FILE" ' --tag-name-filter cat -f -- --all

-Important: watch end of second line, you have to change FOLDER for your name of directory.
+Important: watch the end of a second line; you have to change FOLDER for your name of the directory.

-When you do it with all your current repositories we can move on to merge it.
-It's kind of easy part.
+When you do it with all your current repositories, we can move on to the merging part.
+It’s a kind of easy step.
 Add remote and pull it.
-Just repeat following for all your repositories:
+Just repeat the following for all your repositories:

-git remote add src_repo_name src_repo_filepath git pull src_repo_name git remote rm src_repo_name
+git remote add src_repo_name src_repo_filepath git pull --allow-unrelated-histories src_repo_name git remote rm src_repo_name

-Important: src_repo_filepath is meant as just local path.
-I don't recommend to push those changes to origin.
-For historical purposes or if something goes wrong, it's good to have old repositories untached.
+Important: src_repo_filepath is meant as a just local path.
+I don’t recommend pushing those changes to the origin.
+It’s good to have old repositories untouched for historical purposes or if something goes wrong.

-And now you have your new shiny merged repository, nice!
+And now you have your new shiny merged repository, sweet!

 Yes, but… but what about other branches?
-You can do similar move for all branches as for master branches.
-There could be just two use cases when it's not enough or too complicated.
-For example two branches from two repositories I actually wanted as one branch in final one.
-I didn't want to do mistake with some cross-git merging (which can be done very easily) so I used different technique: make patches of affected commits and apply them in order as I need.
+You can make a similar move for all branches as for the master branch.
+There could be just two use cases when it’s not enough or too complicated—for example, I want two branches from two repositories as one branch in the final one.
+I didn’t want to make a mistake with some cross-git merging (which can be done very easily), so I used a different technique: make patches of affected commits and apply them in order as I need.

 git format-patch -X HASH

-X means for how many commits you want to do patches.
+X means how many commits you want to do patches for.
 Then you will see

-patch files which you can apply.
+patch files that you can apply.
 You can also modify and merge more commits into one.

 git apply xxx.patch git commit -m "..." --author ""

-Second use case for this solution is when someone has local branch.
-You can “easily” merge public branches because you changed hashes and it matches but some colleague can have local branch and he will need to merge it as well.
-He can use this technique for that, just before making patches he needs to move all into same directory (all commits).
-For those purposes he doesn't have to run first slow command keeping history but faster one:
+The second use case for this solution is when someone has a local branch.
+You can “easily” merge public branches because you changed hashes, and it matches, but some colleagues can have a local branch, and s/he will need to merge it as well.
+The colleague can use this technique for that; just before making patches, s/he needs to move all into the same directory (all commits).
+For those purposes, s/he doesn’t have to run first slow command keeping history but faster one:

 git subtree add --prefix=FOLDER

-And that's it!
-Hope you will successfully merge it without problems.
+And that’s it!
+I hope you will successfully merge it without problems.